 TDS SHAREHOLDER ALERT: Jakubowitz Law Reminds TDS Shareholders of a Lead Plaintiff Deadline of July 5, 2023

-NEW YORK, June 23, 2023 /PRNewswire/ --Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Telephone and Data Systems, Inc. (NYSE: TDS).
+NEW YORK, June 30, 2023 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Telephone and Data Systems, Inc. (NYSE: TDS).

 To receive updates on the lawsuit, fill out the form: